rwynn/monstache-site/src/start.md

 monstache -f /path/to/config.toml
 ```

 The following shows how to specify options in a TOML config file.

+!!! note
-It is recommended that you start with only your MongoDB
-and Elasticsearch connection settings and only specify additional options as needed.
+	It is highly recommended that you start with only your MongoDB and Elasticsearch connection settings and only specify additional options as needed.

 ```
 # connection settings